mclevy/gfw_blog/WRI.GFW.blog.md

 2. If we find an association between land use change and flow, is that association meaningful for hydropower?
 3. If we do not observe a relationship between land use change and flow, why?
 And, do we have reason to believe we might see a relationship in the future?

-In a very standard exploratory capacity, we perform a regression analysis for 72 gauged basins (a total of 5,856 monthly observations) within the state of Mato Grosso, including the Alto Teles Pires River Basin.
+In a very standard exploratory capacity, we perform a regression analysis for 72 gauged basins (a total of 5,856 monthly observations) within the state of Mato Grosso, including the Alto Teles Pires headwater basin.
 We then connect results from the analysis to hydropower generation estimates.

 We regress a set flow statistics (minimum, maximum, mean, median, extremes and deviations) on deforestation and rainfall statistics assumed to be determinants of flow according to hydrologic theory, as well as determined by [model selction criteria](http://en.wikipedia.org/wiki/Model_selection) to be statistically meaningful predictors of flow.
 Formally, the regression model is: